Guides to Spain's cities, areas and lifestyle

 • Alicante travel guide

 Alicante, or Alacant in the local dialect, is a famous holiday resort on the Costa Blanca coast in the region of Valencia.
 The city has a distinctly cosmopolitan and elegant character, which is not found in other cities on the coast.
-Alicante has close to 350,000 inhabitants, which makes the city Spain's eighth largest.
-In Alicante there is a lot to see and a lot to…
+Alicante has almost 350,000 inhabitants, making it the eighth largest city in Spain.
+In Alicante there is much to see and do

 Read the whole